Terms & Conditions

-"Goods", "cargo", "items", "pieces", "products", "commodities", property and "shipment" refers to articles of every kind or description, including their packaging, containers or other shipping units tendered to an accepted by Mercury for transportation, storage and/or delivery as described or identified on the face of the Waybill.
+"Goods", shipment, "cargo", "items", "pieces", "products", "commodities", Property and "shipment" refers to articles of every kind or description, including their packaging, containers or other shipping units tendered to an accepted by Mercury for transportation, storage and/or delivery as described or identified on the face of the Waybill.

 "Prepaid" or "PPD" is a freight payment term meaning that the charges for transportation and other services rendered at the request of the shipper, or requested by the consignee for the shipper, are to be paid for by the shipper or its designated agent.
 Notwithstanding the shippers primary responsibility for payment on a prepaid shipment, both the shipper and consignee are jointly liable for the payment of charges for transportation or other services because both the shipper and consignee receive the benefit of the services.

 "Terms and Conditions" refers to these Terms and Conditions of Service a copy of which is available upon request and is published and maintained on Mercurys website and may be viewed at http://www.shipmercury.com/Home/Terms .